DC Water Sewer Overflow

 No, Lockhouse 10 is closed for reservations until further notice.
 Six other Canal Quarters Lockhouses remain open.
 We recommend booking your stay in Lockhouse 21 or 6 for options near Lock 10.

+The public is advised to follow all warning signs and avoid areas with raw sewage, which poses health risks.
 Avoid contact with untreated sewage, as it may carry bacteria and viruses.
 Sewage is made up of human waste, household chemicals, personal hygiene products, pharmaceuticals, and more.
 Untreated sewage can contain many pathogens, causing a variety of illnesses ranging from E. coli to hepatitis.
 If you believe you have come into contact with it, please do the following:

 • Leave the area immediately.